GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 Check if any player has joined the lobby.

 **Any player has left**
-Check if any player has left the lobby.
+Check if any player has left the lobby game.

 **Lobby game has just ended**
 Check if the lobby game has just ended.